Logo

 • pattern recognition

-When a student becomes a resource to peers, social inclusion becomes organic.
+When a student becomes a resource to his/her peers, social inclusion also happens organically.

 FAQs